 Other factors are not in your control: what thyroid medication you take, your dose, etc.

-Because of this it's important to take advantage of the variables that you can.
+Because of this, it’s important to take advantage of the variables that you can.

 With that in mind, I’ve provided 3 diets that I have used successfully in my clinic:

 - Paleo diet: The paleo diet is a great starting point as well.
 There are many guides and recipes online that can help get you started.
 The only potential issue with the paleo diet is the relatively limited amount of carbs that it allows.
-Some alterations of your carbohydrate intake may be necessary if you start on the paleo diet.
+Some alterations to your carbohydrate intake may be necessary if you start on the paleo diet.